-Watersprite is the UK’s largest international student film festival, and the second largest in the world.
+Watersprite is the world's largest student film festival.
 With submissions from over 105 countries, Watersprite seeks to provide a creative, vibrant, and inclusive space for the filmmakers of the next generation.

 We are planning for a hybrid festival where we will offer online access to the festival weekend including access to its events and networking.
 Where it is possible for nominees to attend the festival in person, we will endeavour to provide support to nominees with any bursary applications.

-Watersprite will take place from 1 to 3 March 2024.
+Watersprite will take place from 7th - 9th March 2025.
 We will have a diverse offering of industry events, panel discussions, Q&A's, workshops, and screenings, all of which are completely free of charge!

-Our previous keynote speakers have included Academy Award and BAFTA winners, including Bill Nighy, David Yates, Olivia Coleman, Richard Curtis, Biyi Bandele, Finola Dwyer, Asif Kapadia, Eddie Redmayne, Asif Kapadia and Tamsin Greig.
+Our previous keynote speakers have included Academy Award and BAFTA winners, including Bill Nighy, David Yates, Olivia Colman, Richard Curtis, Biyi Bandele, Finola Dwyer, Asif Kapadia, Eddie Redmayne, Asif Kapadia and Tamsin Greig.

 If you aren't eligible to submit a film, please feel free to sign up to be an online judge and have the chance to watch the best short student films from around the world!